I have to run earlier and earlier, to avoid people... and to avoid heat.

 On this day, I hope that people who pray, do so for all people and not just themselves.
 I hope they don't try to pray the virus away, because we need to do more than pray.
 I hope prayers go out to people around the world, not just the people we know.

-I'm going to think back to the Norman Rockwell exhibit that I enjoyed, just weeks before lockdown.
+On this day, I'm going to also think back to the Norman Rockwell exhibit that I enjoyed, just weeks before lockdown.
 I was moved by the four images from 1943...
 Freedom from Want, Freedom from Fear, Freedom of Speech and Freedom of Worship.

 Nearly 20 years later, Rockwell was able to share a more worldly image, in his piece titled, Golden Rule.
-I look at the faces from around the world and wondered what prayers or thoughts, belonged to each individual?
+I remember seeing those faces from around the world and wondering about their prayers and thoughts.

 We are all in this together near and far... praying, hoping, wishing, together!